🎮 Reinforcement Learning¶

 -

-This paper models turn-based dialogue in social deduction games as a Stackelberg game, where the current player acts as the leader and optimizes the persuasive impact of utterances by measuring the response distribution of the next player.
-A Refiner model trained with GRPO achieves significant improvements over baselines across four game benchmarks including Werewolf and Avalon.
+This paper models turn-based dialogues in Social Deduction Games (SDGs) as a Stackelberg game, where the current player acts as a leader optimizing the persuasiveness of an utterance by measuring the response distribution of the next player.
+A Refiner model trained using GRPO significantly outperforms baselines across four game benchmarks, including Werewolf and Avalon.

 - Understanding Generalization in Role-Playing Models via Information Theory